 Apparel Athletic clothes, denim, graphic T-shirts

-Health and beauty Body cream, body wash, cosmetics
+Health and beauty Body cream, body wash, cosmetics, fragrances

 Home furnishings Bedding, candles, drop-front shoeboxes

-Food and beverage Alcohol, candy and gum, energy drinks
+Food and beverage Alcohol, candy, meat, seafood, energy drinks

 Children’s items Diapers, infant formula